How To Use Photos To Sell Tours Online Like Hot Cakes

 When you view this photo, don’t you think of something like a ‘postcard cover photo’?
 It doesn’t look ‘real’ and lacks a personal appeal.

-Here are four ideas you can use to produce authentic photos:
+Here are four ideas you can use to produce authentic photos to match your lively tour and travel website design:

 If your tour revolves around a city, hit the streets!
 Showing the personality of the city, whether it’s through photos of street artists, a street market or the local shops can be a great way to highlight the city’s unique culture.
 Have a look at a street photo below: